 What Temperature Is Too Cold For Chickens

 A full-grown chicken can handle most winters everywhere on their own.
-Best and only way, in my opinion, of helping them keep warm is by mixing corn and sunflower seeds in there feed to help them put on fat.
-But don’t overdo it if you have laying hens if they get too much fat on them they’ll stop laying eggs.
+The best and only way, in my opinion, of helping them keep warm is by mixing corn and sunflower seeds in there feed to help them put on fat.
+But don’t overdo it, if you have laying hens if they get too much fat on them they’ll stop laying eggs.

 Ever see your chickens shake and fluff up there feathers when its cold?
 That is how they warm themselves.
 They trap the air between there feathers an body.
 Their body warms the air and in turn, there warm.
 Better known as a thermal break.